kallaway/100-days-of-code/r2-html-log.md

 **R2D3, January 10th, 2021**
 Went through the Section 7 of the course, refreshing my knowledge about CSS Selectors and practicing a bit with a fun little site.
 Went through half the lesson.

+**R2D4, January 12th, 2021**
+Finished Section 7.
+I Learned a few things about CSS selectors, the difference between Pseudo classes and pseudo elements, and a few things about Specificity.
+I also saw a few options of the Dev Tools on Google Chrome that I didn't know about.
+Also I learned that there are certain properties on the elements that are not inherited by default which can be changed by setting that property to 'inherit'